-As an independent with no statutory or government funding we are creating an endowment to permanently secure our curator’s post.
-We have raised £330,000 and have just over a year to raise the remaining £170,000.
+As an independent charity with no statutory or government funding we are creating an endowment to share the stories of the house, forever.
+We have raised more than 80% and have until May 2021 to find the last few gifts .
 Every contribution is doubled by National Lottery Heritage Fund and brings us closer to our goal.
 100% of your gift goes towards this bright future for The David Parr House.

 David Parr House is a tiny venue with big ambitions to create a £1m endowment fund so we can deliver an inspiring programme of exhibitions, events, tours and learning activities.
 As a small independent charity we receive no statutory funding, so we’d love your help to save the house for future generations and share its stories.

 Every £1 you give will be doubled by the National Lottery Heritage Fund.
 See what difference your gift could make.

 “The David Parr House is a treasure-trove of discovery… it represents an extraordinary survival of modest domesticity in a city where we have lost all evidence of what day to day family life was like in the early twentieth century.”

 - David Parr House Founding Member No. 1